 “An’ the drummer.
 Check it out,” I tell him how to hold the joint where there is a hole poked through it.

 “Just pile in.
 Everybody else does,” Robby calls from inside his room..

 I push myself up and in.
 Then I help pull Vic in.
 It’s as if nothing has changed since I first started getting high.
-Dave, Jazz, Dawn and Mary were either on the bed or the floor while Robby lords over his gang in his arm-chair.
+Dave, Jazz, Dawn and Mary are either on the bed or the floor while Robby lords over his gang from his arm-chair.